• 🎓 Education & Media Literacy

 3. 🔁 Find better coverage

-Search for independent, high-quality reporting/fact checks on the same claim.
+Search for independent, high-quality reporting and fact checks on the same claim.
 Prefer outlets with strong editorial standards or IFCN-Verified fact-checkers.

 4. 📜 Trace claims/quotes/media to the origin